Skip TO Main

 Layout

-Furthermore, operando measurements of devices such as transistors and batteries can be performed using these instruments.
+Operando measurements of devices such as transistors and batteries can also be performed using these stations.

-For further details, please contact the appropriate personnel: Professor Harada or Assistant Professor Kiuchi at the Institute for Solid State Physics, The University of Tokyo.
+For further details, please contact Professor Yoshihisa Harada at the Institute for Solid State Physics, The University of Tokyo.

 Links